An Imprint of Inteltab - Established 2002

 4. The website includes search engine optimisation (SEO) which is hard-coded into the structure of the website.
 This is the part of a website that people usually pay thousands for; but in this case it is coded into the website as an important integral part of the site according to the keyword search term that the business wants to be found for.

-6. The website comes with a free HTML editor for the customer's own use, which means the customer can change the wording and other details on the site whenever necessary and without special knowledge.
-The editor is super-easy: if you can use a word processor then you can edit your website.
-This is in complete contrast to most websites, where the coding is so esoteric that the site owner has to pay the web developer money every time they need to make a small change to the wording, etc. So this is a huge advantage over other website design services.
+6. The website comes with a free HTML editor for the client's own use, which means they can change the wording and other details on the site whenever necessary and without special knowledge.
+The editor is super-easy: if they can use a word processor then they can edit their website.
+This is in complete contrast to most websites, where the coding is so esoteric that the site owner has to pay the web developer money every time they need to make a small change to the wording, etc. So this is yet another huge advantage among the many other huge advantages that Ablesites offers their clients over other website design services.

-7. Your website will have a lead-gathering function as an optional extra (the basic version has the customer’s phone number only).
-In return for their name and email address, the prospect’s customer gets a free report about the benefits of using this service as opposed to others in the area, and also any special offers going.
+7. The website will have a lead-gathering function (the basic version without the option of an Aweber subscription will be able to gather customers' email addresses only; with the Aweber subscription - cost an extra $194 annually- the site will gather name, email addresses and phone numbers).
+In return for their name, number and email address, the prospect’s customer gets a free report about the benefits of using this service as opposed to others in the area, and also any special offers going.
 This is a leads magnet!
 It is much harder to get new clients/customers than to retain existing ones.
 This lead-gathering function pays for itself very quickly.
 Ask the customer how much his client/customer is worth over the lifetime of the business relationship.
 That is the value per customer, which will likely be more than the cost of the site!

 8. a secure website certificate: this means that the whole website is of a high standard of security.
 It should also be noted that SSL sites will enjoy a higher place in the search result listings.

-9. Optional Google Local Maps SEO is available to increase the potency of the leads-gathering function and to attract even more customer/clients in the local area where the business operates (if it is a local-based business, which it usually will be).
+9. Optional Google Pack and Local SEO is available to increase the potency of the leads-gathering function and to attract even more customer/clients in the local area where the business operates (if it is a local-based business, which it usually will be).

 Optional extras are always available for the website if wanted and if they enhance the reach of the business.
 These include:

 The website has something for all types of business and is infinitely upgradeable.
-You can start with the basic website and then add the extras as and when you need them.
-The website can expand as your business expands, and the same is true of the hosting which comes with it.
+Clients can start with the basic website and then add the extras as and when they are needed.
+The website can expand as the client's business expands, and the same is true of the hosting which comes with it.

 Every website needs to be hosted.
 It is the hosting service which enables the pages of the website to be uploaded to the Internet and it is the hosting company’s server which contains the website.
-Ideally your business should have hosting which is flexible and which can also grow as the business grows, starting at about £4.50 a month for the InMotion Business Pro package.
+Ideally, hosting should be flexible and be able to grow as the business grows, starting at about £6.50 a month for the InMotion Business Pro package.
 Hosting comes with cPanel, which is the web industry Gold Standard in flexibility and ease of use.
+We also offer Bluehost hosting, which is also high quality but is cheaper at about £3.50 a month.
+(All prices are estimates from the original US dollars.)

 Hosting is an extremely important aspect of having an online business; it is the backbone of any online business.
 Website owners want to be able to do things quickly and at all hours of the day, 24/7 and 365 days of the year.
 They want to be able to talk to a technical support expert who speaks English as their native language and who is properly qualified, and available when they need to speak to them 24/7 and 365.
 Customers certainly do not want an overseas call centre staffed by poorly trained part-timers who do not know what they're talking about and who may give advice which turns out to be disastrous.
 Unfortunately that’s what most hosts provide; but not the ones we recommend!

-We can provide for customers many things that only industry 'insiders' can get; we can also source wholesale industry rates while other people are paying high street prices.
-With 20 years in the web design, SEO and hosting industry we give customers the benefit of our knowledge so they can be sure you're getting the best deal for the lowest possible outlay, yet with quality which is never compromised.
+We can provide for clients many things that only industry 'insiders' can get; we can also source wholesale industry rates while other people are paying high street prices.
+With over 20 years in the web design, SEO and hosting industry we give our clients the benefit of our knowledge so they can be sure they're getting the best deal for the lowest possible outlay, yet with quality which is never compromised.

 We are looking for:

 Agents will be self-employed and work can be done from home or from a suitable place.
 This will suit many people who have home or family commitments.
 A Voip-enabled virtual phone handset will be supplied, which takes the effort out of dialing numbers.
 All telecoms costs will be paid for by AbleSites.co.uk.
-Voip accounts tend to have very low tariffs; alternatively, a Virgin Media (or similar) account with a no-cost daytime calls tariff would be even better, as costs would be zero.
+Voip accounts tend to have very low tariffs; alternatively, a Virgin Media (or similar) account with a no-cost daytime calls tariff would be even better, as costs would be zero (apart from calls to mobile phones which are not Virgin Mobile).

 All sales agents are deemed to be self-employed and will look after their own tax, VAT (where applicable) and expenses, etc. Any costs or overheads incurred for items such as advertising or publicity will be paid for by the sales agent, though paid advertising is not recommended as it should not be needed.
 All such expenses and overheads will be tax-deductible in any event.